Ventura & Santa Barbara Counties, California

 Cellular Bioterrain Restoration

-Quinton Marine Plasma, grounded in the "Law of Marine Constancy" established by French physiologist Rene Quinton in 1897.
+Marine mineral supplementation, grounded in the "Law of Marine Constancy" established by French physiologist Rene Quinton in 1897.
 Restores the mineral balance of the body's internal cellular environment — the foundation of cellular integrity and resilience.
-Led by Robert Slovak, the leading North American authority on Quinton protocols.
+Led by Robert Slovak, the leading North American authority on these protocols.

 "Rene Quinton understood that the body's internal sea must mirror the ocean from which all life arose.
 We have forgotten this truth — and the cost is written in the faces of every person sleeping on our streets."